Replacement coils FAQs

 High resistance coils

 High resistance coils are coils that have a resistance of above 1 ohm.
 These are also referred to as plus-ohm coils.
-Because of their higher resistance, these can be used in low-powered e-cigarettes such as vape pens and are often used in MTL (mouth to lung) vaping.
+Because of their higher resistance, these can be used in low-powered e-cigarettes such as starter kits and are often used in MTL (mouth to lung) vaping.
 These atomiser heads have smaller wicking holes, use less e-liquid, and produce smaller amounts of vapour.

 Low resistance or sub-ohm coils